Orientation

 Here you can find information about the key features of Oculi Mundi — the Eyes of the World.

-Curious to know how The Sunderland Collection started, or what Oculi Mundi is all about?
+Are you curious to know how The Sunderland Collection started, or what Oculi Mundi is all about?
 Click here

 Accessibility

 Oculi Mundi is for everyone and aims to be as accessible as possible.
+You can find full accessibility information here.

+It should run smoothly on different Internet speeds and has been designed to be used on mobile phones, tables, laptops, and PCs.
 Accessibility toggles, buttons and captions have been built into the entire platform, for users who prefer varying sizes of fonts, contrast, less animation, voiceovers, and Alt Text.

 The Oculi Mundi Team reviews the website regularly: we work closely with our technical partners to make all webpages, functionalities, and content accessible and compliant to international access standards.
+Oculi Mundi recognises that parts of the platform are not yet fully accessible but strives to offer alternative solutions until they becomes available in the near future.

 If you experience any problems accessing Oculi Mundi or would like to suggest improvements, please contact us.
 We would love to hear from you!

-Collection Environments
+Collection

 Oculi Mundi is the online home of The Sunderland Collection, a private curation of maps, atlases, globes, and books of knowledge.